-CSLC 701 and CSLC 702 are not required, but are offered to provide support to students in the process of completing their dissertation or applying to academic jobs, respectively.
+CSLC 701, Professional Development III: Writing the Doctoral Dissertation and CSLC 702, Professional Development IV: Applying for Academic Positions are not required, but are offered to provide support to students in the process of completing their dissertation or applying to academic jobs, respectively.
+CSLC 702 is typically offered in the spring to ensure that students have their job application materials ready by the start of the next fall semester, when academic jobs are advertised.